humanumbrella/humanumbrella.github.io/projects.md

 2016 - ArduinoPolarimeter - This code is the firmware to upload onto an Arduino UNO.
 You will need an Adafruit motor shield board.
 I used this one.
 This software represents the brains running behind the custom Polarimeter project my dissertation was based on.
 * [ArduinoPolarimeter on GitHub](https://github.com/humanumbrella/ArduinoPolarimeter)

-2015 - Pier Modification Project
+2015 - Pier Modification Project - Renovated the 10 year old concrete and rebar (earthquake-proof)

-2012 - Transit of Venus - Here I was tasked with getting the local university observatory capable of being a solar observatory, and then setting up a streaming website and scripts to continuously image while also manning the telescope and interacting with the thousands of people that showed up.
-It was a little stressful in the moment, especially when the clouds rolled in.
-But we were able to capture some images of the event, and even put it together and uploaded as a youtube video.
+2012 - Transit of Venus - Retrofitted the 24" Morehead Telescope with a solar filter to image the sun while Venus transited.
+Cool!
 [Transit of Venus page]({{site.root}}/proj/tov.html)

 2008 - Quadrowulf - This is a holding place for the documentation for a project I did as a senior in undergrad.